Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/5-EVM_Solidity_Vyper_slides.md

     }
 ```

-Note: We make a call to withdraw user's balance before updating our internal state.
+We make a call to withdraw user's balance before updating our internal state.

----v

-## How can this be avoided?

 ---v